 Modification approved by the Gulf Coast Workforce Board on February 5, 2019.
+Submitted to the Texas Workforce Commission on March 13, 2019

 A proud partner of the american jobcenter network

 Workforce Solutions is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 Relay Texas Numbers: 1.800.735.2989 (TDD) 1.800.735.2988 (voice) 711